-From 1st April 2016 if you own a property which has been empty for 12 months or more, the Council tax will increase to 200%, unless the property qualifies for any exemptions.
+From 1 April 2016 if you own or rent a property which has been empty for 12 months or more, the Council Tax will increase to 200%, unless the property qualifies for any exemptions.

 A discount may still apply if the property is actively being marketed for sale or rent for up to 24 months after the last occupation date.

-If you purchase a property which has already been empty for 12 months you may be required to pay the premium as soon as you take ownership.
+If you purchase a property, take over a tenancy or move into a property which has already been empty for 12 months you may be required to pay the premium as soon as you take the property over.

-To apply, download the Long Term Empty Property Discount application form below.
+To apply, download the Long Term Empty Property Levy Discount application form below.